scionproto/scion/doc/ColibriDesign.rst

    The packet has the path :math:`\verb!C=1,R=0,S=0!`, :math:`A \rightarrow B \rightarrow C \rightarrow D
    \rightarrow E \rightarrow F \rightarrow G`
-   All the static MACs :math:`\sigma_X` were provided in a previous setup of the reservation.
 #.
-The service at *A* handles the request.
+The COLIBRI service at *A* handles the request.
 It does the admission
    in *A*.
 Modifies the payload conveniently and sends a message to the next hop, which is *B*.
+   All the static MACs :math:`\text{MAC}_X^{C=1}` were provided in a previous setup of the reservation and stored in the service.
    TODO: how is the payload modified?
 #.
 The border router at *A* forwards the packet to *B*
 #.
 The border router at *B* validates its HopField.
-It is correct (flags are
+It is correct.
-   not used for the MAC).
-The ``C`` flag is set, so the border router delivers it to the COLIBRI service.
+   The ``C`` flag is set, so the border router delivers the packet to the COLIBRI service.
 #.
-The COLIBRI service handles the request and does the admission.
-It is
+The COLIBRI service at *B* handles the request and does the admission.
-   admitted and the payload is modified accordingly.
+   It is admitted and the payload is modified accordingly.
    The COLIBRI service sends the message to the next hop, which is C.
 #.
 The process continues on this way until there is an error or the request
    reaches the last AS `G`.